TUDelftNAS/Delftvisor/design/design.md

 What to do with messages that get accepted by only a subset of all the switches?

 Need a way to easily lookup physical switches by datapath id

+Abilities needed:
+ - Lookup if all virtual switches that depend on a physical switch with a certain dpid, dpid -> {virtual-switch, virtual-switch, ...}

+No personal tables, just match on metadata

+A virtual switch only comes online after all physical switches it depends on are online and can route to each other, it goes offline again if a physical switch or route disappears.

 TODO Remove this section